 - Find out how to employ the above tools in your project to improve the quality of your code.

-- Learn how to easily set up branches and run merge requests to follow the industry standards and improve your development process.
+- Learn how to easily set up branches and run requests to follow the industry standards and improve your development process.

 Code review—cool tool to improve quality

 Code reviews allow you to:

 - Detect errors faster, at an early stage of the development process.

 - Follow industry standards and best practices concerning the code.

 - Educate the development team and spark the collaboration.

 When should you schedule your code review?
 Before you introduce any major change into the application.
 And this is where branches come in handy.

 Every new feature or smaller change, every bug fix you’re working on, should form a separate branch, ready to access and review by someone responsible for marking your code as “checked and approved” and integrating it with the application.
 With Buddy you can work with any number of branches, at different development stages and with different access rights (permissions) and coordinate the merging process using merge requests.

 Create a new project and select Buddy as your Git provider.
 If you are already storing the code under version control, just push it to the repository in Buddy.